hashim1213/SwiftRideApp/README.md

 💡**Overview**

-Swift Ride is an iOS application designed to provide real-time information about bus stops.
+Swift Ride is an iOS application designed to provide real-time information about bus stops in Winnipeg Manitoba.
 It features an interactive map, a list of nearby bus stops, and a favorites section for easy access to frequently used stops.
 It uses Winnipeg Bus Tranist Open Data API.

 📱**Features**
 - Interactive Map: View bus stops on a map, with real-time updates and detailed information for each stop.
+- Explore: View all bus stops on the map as your interact with the map.
 - Nearby Bus Stops: Discover bus stops closest to your current location.
 - Favorites: Save your most-used bus stops for quick and easy access.
-- Custom UI Elements: Includes a custom tab bar with rounded corners for a sleek, modern look.
 - Location Services: Utilize the device's location to find nearby bus stops and display current location details.
+- Reminders: Set reminders for buses and get notifctaions for when your bus will arrive.

 🎛️**Technical Details**

 - Built with SwiftUI.
+- Data locally stored in CoreData
-- Uses a singleton pattern for managing bus stop data (BusStopProvider).
+- Uses a singleton pattern for managing bus stop data.
-- Implements custom UI modifications for the tab bar appearance.
 - Implements floating action buttons for refreshing data and accessing location information.
 - Fetches and displays bus stop data upon app launch and via user interactions.